BDS IN THE PEWS

 - Launched a 2014 campaign against the Israeli security barrier, alleging that the “construction of the Apartheid Wall continues to this day devastating every aspect of Palestinian life…seiz[ing] vital water resources and fertile land, while imprisoning Palestinian communities.”
 The campaign includes an online petition, addressed to Foreign Secretary William Hague, calling on the British government to impose BDS measures and “stop aiding and assisting Israel until it fully complies with international law.”
 The campaign also includes a short film with comedian Mark Thomas, who maintains that the “Wall… is the most barbaric inhumane, instrument that I have managed to ramble…”

-- Reinforces the allegation that “In Palestine, the Apartheid Wall is cutting Palestinian communities off from their water resources and fertile land, and imprisoning the population of the Occupied Palestinian West Bank,” ignoring evidence that not only does Israel provide Palestinians in the West Bank with more water than required under the Oslo framework, but that thieves are responsible for stealing up to 50% of supplies in some areas.
+- Promotes the allegation that “In Palestine, the Apartheid Wall is cutting Palestinian communities off from their water resources and fertile land, and imprisoning the population of the Occupied Palestinian West Bank,” ignoring evidence that not only does Israel provide Palestinians in the West Bank with more water than required under the Oslo framework, but that thieves are responsible for stealing up to 50% of supplies in some areas.

 War on Want Essentials: